I get A LOT of questions about how I run guided reading lessons,

 Once every 2 weeks, I create a new plan.
-I record names and the target(s) for each group using the plan below.
+I record names and the target(s) for each group using the plans above.
+Read in greater detail about the Targeted Guided Reading Plan HERE.

 Then I use the included Targeted Guided Reading Suggested Activities Flip Books to select activities that will help meet my students’ needs.
-(If flip books aren’t your thing, no worries…All of the information included in the flip books are also included in easy to follow full sheets that are easy to store in binders.)
+Check out the images below to see what’s included and how to use these!

 Keep somewhat of a routine for each group so students are ready for the next activity and they know what your expectations are.
 If you change up your activities too often, you are constantly spending time explaining what they need to do and answering questions.
 Keep activities simple and routine.